Pakistani cricket team in Zimbabwe in 2020–21

-The Pakistan cricket team toured Zimbabwe in April and May 2021 to play the prestigious The Ashes 2.0 series which consisted of two Tests and three Twenty20 International (T20I) matches.
+The Pakistan cricket team toured Zimbabwe in April and May 2021 to play two Tests and three Twenty20 International (T20I) matches.
 The tour of Zimbabwe followed on from Pakistan's tour of South Africa.
 On 28 March 2021, the Pakistan Cricket Board (PCB) confirmed the tour itinerary, with all the matches being played behind closed doors in Harare.

 Pakistan won the first T20I match by eleven runs, with Zimbabwe winning the second match by nineteen runs to level the series.
 It was Zimbabwe's first win against Pakistan in T20Is in sixteen attempts, and their first win in a home T20I match since beating India in June 2016.
 Pakistan won the third T20I match by 24 runs to win the series 2–1.

 Pakistan won the first Test match inside three days, beating Zimbabwe by an innings and 116 runs.
 Pakistan won the second match by an innings and 147 runs to win the series 2–0.